pattas/Website-monitor/README.md

 8. The detail page shows current status, uptime stats, SSL/Domain expiry info, a response time chart, and recent check history.
 9. On the detail page, you can use the manual scan buttons:
     *   **"Refresh SSL/Domain"**: Triggers an immediate check for SSL and Domain expiry (limit: once per ~24h).
     *   **"Run Full Scan"**: Triggers RDAP, DNS, and Traceroute checks (limit: once per ~24h).
-Results are displayed on the page after the scan completes.
+Results are stored and displayed on the page.
+    *   **"Export PDF"**: Downloads a PDF report containing URL details, uptime stats, recent history, and the results from the last full scan.

 ## Contributing